All Episodes

 Well, all of that's true.

-I'll tell you there's there's a there's a another aspect to uh public education.
+There's another aspect to public education.

 There are some good teachers out there that are trying to combat this, but the unions are clearly the problem.

-But here's the problem in a nutshell.
+But here's the problem, in a nutshell.

-And I I don't even know how many of the rank and file teachers are even aware of this.
+And I don't even know how many of the rank and file teachers are even aware of this.

 They're just who they are.